-We have an 85% re-enrollment rate, which speaks to the level of family support for the school.
-In addition, we received a number of grants, including a grant from the Chan Zuckerburg Initiative, the Bainum Family Foundation, The Marriott Foundation, the SOAR Academic Quality grant, a SOAR facilities grant, a Special Education Enhancement Fund grant, and a Community Schools Incentive Initiative grant.
-We were also selected for the 2016-17 "One of the Best

-Small Charities of the Greater Washington Region" by the Catalogue for Philanthropy.
+We have close to a 90% re-enrollment rate, which speaks to the level of family support for the school.
+In addition, we received a number of grants, including a grant from the Chan Zuckerburg Initiative, the Bainum Family Foundation, The Marriott Foundation, the SOAR Academic Quality grant and a SOAR facilities grant .
+We were also selected for the 2016-17 "One of the Best Small Charities of the Greater Washington Region" by the Catalogue for Philanthropy.